popova-mariia/tp/docs/UserGuide.md

 > **Tip for PDF users:** If you’re copying commands from a PDF version of this guide, double-check that no spaces are missing around line breaks, as sometimes PDF formatting removes them.
 >
-> Also, be aware that some symbols (such as hyphens: `-`) might be substituted with similar-looking characters that may not work correctly in commands — if in doubt, retype these symbols.
+> Additionally, be aware that some symbols (such as hyphens: `-`) might be substituted with similar-looking characters that may not work correctly in commands — if in doubt, retype these symbols.

 </div>